baliharko/dotfiles/README.md

 # Dotfiles

-This directory is a collection of my personal configuration files that I manage with GNU Stow.
-Each subfolder (e.g. `zsh`, `nvim`, `tmux`) is a Stow package that I symlink into my home directory by running `stow <package>` from this folder.
+I keep my config files here and manage them with GNU Stow.
+Each subfolder (e.g. `zsh`, `nvim`, `tmux`) is a Stow package you can symlink into your home directory by running `stow <package>` from the repo root.

 ## Dependencies